newwayland/blog/content/post/great-fiscal-sleight-of-hand/index.md

 even as it denies it rhetorically.

 The United Kingdom government is the issuer of the pound sterling.
-It is, as some economists describe it, the "constitutive architect" of the monetary system, not just another user of it.
+It is, [as some economists describe it][5], the "constitutive architect" of the monetary system, not just another user of it.
 It cannot run out of the currency it alone creates.
 When the government spends, it does so by crediting bank accounts.
 This spending is not, and has never been,